 ShareFacebook Twitter AddThis

-Regardless of which Christmas market you choose you're guaranteed a good time of conviviality, food, drink, traditional music and more.
-So, pick a market for a weekend break and get your bit of Christmas cheer in a winter wonderland.
+From the 'Capital of Christmas,' Strasbourg, to Nuremberg's famous sausages pick a market for a weekend break and get your bit of Christmas cheer in a winter wonderland.

-For full immersion head to Vienna where around 10 markets Christmas-markets scatter the city in a tradition that dates back some 600 years.
-An equally impressive spread of food stalls have a strong regional touch and include Erdäpfelpuffer, Rösti, gingerbread, or traditionally roasted hot chestnuts which can be enjoyed with the obligatory mulled wine.
+For full immersion head to Vienna where Christmas-markets scatter the city in a tradition that dates back some 600 years.
+An impressive spread of food stalls boast a strong regional selection of foods including Erdäpfelpuffer, Rösti, gingerbread, or traditionally roasted hot chestnuts which can be enjoyed with a mug of mandatory mulled wine.

-Get into the Holiday spirit in the home town of chocolate at the christmast markets located in the historial Market Square of picture perfect Bruges.
+Get into the holiday spirit in the home town of chocolate at the christmas markets located in the historical Market Square of picture-perfect Bruges.
 Jenever gin, hot chocolate pancakes and delicious snacks are all on the seasonal menu.

 Budapest Christmas Market

 With around 150 stalls housed in small wooden huts this is an authentic Christmas market for picking up christmas gifts just as much as serious eating.
 Traditional food and entertainment take centre stage and there's plenty of outdoor seating to eat and drink in comfort from any number of the numerous food stands.

 A huge selection of freshly cooked local delicacies including everything from grilled Hungarian sausages to goose stuffed cabbage and goulash and much more.

 Feast on cinnamon-pastry chimney cakes (kurtoskalacs) and toki pompos, a Hungarian-style pizza topped with bacon, onion and cream.
 Be sure to sip a glass of Hungarian sparkling wine in Varosliget café, overlooking the ice rink.

 When November 10, 2017 – Jan 31, 2018